-New Port Richey DUI lawyers at Musca Law offer sound legal advice to our client’s based on experience with the law.
-After a person has been arrested and charged with driving under the influence, in New Port Richey they should contact an attorney.
-This is because a DUI conviction can have lasting and longtime negative consequences.
+New Port Richey DUI lawyers at Musca Law offer sound legal advice to our clients based on experience with the law.
+After a person has been arrested and charged with driving under the influence (DUI), in New Port Richey they should contact an attorney.
+This is because a DUI conviction can have lasting and long-term negative consequences.
 This is why if a person has been arrested and charged with DUI in New Port Richey or in Pasco County, Florida, it is advisable that they consult with an experienced New Port Richey DUI Defense Attorney.

 DUI Lawyers in New Port Richey